Conference Menu

 This symposium will focus on recent advances in the preparation of nanostructures that support enhanced spectroscopies, including surface-enhanced Raman scattering (SERS) and tip-enhanced Raman scattering (TERS), and their applications.
 The symposium will cover nanostructure fabrication, fundamental aspects of enhanced spectroscopies and the latest in their use in analytical chemistry, biomedicine, materials science and catalysis.

-Liquid Molecular Velocity Distribution (BT/PSM/PTC)
+Liquid Molecular Velocity Distribution (PTC)

 Organizers